 Astonishing phenomena of arts appearing on the intersection of cultures, when the borders of countries become conditional - getting inspired by the unique connection and stepping beyond usual practices.

 Traditions as the impulse to search for the universal “intercultural” language in contemporary performance and artistic expression.
 Traditions as the inexhaustible source of inspiration for contemporary generation of artists and firm foundation for intercultural dialogue.

 The conference meeting is highly recommended to performing arts practitioners and researchers from different countries interested in the traditional methods as applied to contemporary performing arts work, searching for international network opportunities and new collaboration partners:

 performing arts academics, arts educators and teachers, performers of various genres and techniques, theatre directors, dancers and choreographers, arts administrators and producers, musicians, stage designers costume designers, mask makers, multimedia artists, scriptwriters, playwrights, theatre critics and arts journalists.

 The conference offers the unique opportunity:

-The conference creates the unique encounter of different arts in multicultural and multilingual artistic environment, offers a great platform for performers, performing arts educators and teachers to find new collaboration partners, to become familiar with various methods and techniques and to share creative work colleagues from different countries.
+The conference creates the unique encounter of different arts in multicultural and multilingual artistic environment and offers a great platform for performers, performing arts educators and teachers to find new collaboration partners from all continents!